Ilayangudi pudur

-Pudur is a small village in Ilayangudi Taluk, Sivagangai District of Tamil Nadu, India.
-It is located on State Highway 28 (SH-28) connecting Karaikudi and Ilayangudi.
+Pudur is a small town in Ilayangudi Taluk, Sivagangai District of Tamil Nadu, India.
+It is located on State Highway 28 connecting Karaikudi and Ilayangudi.

 Religion

 Pudur is home to two mosques for men and a mosque for women, as the town is primarily populated by Muslims.

 Schools

 There are two government primary schools, two private primary schools, and a higher secondary school (Haji K. K. Ibrahim Ali Higher Secondary School) with a total population of around 1000 students from more than 25 villages around Pudur.